T20 Blast: Whiteley's six sixes in an over in vain after Willey ton, plus round-up

 Whiteley's assault on spinner Carver was not the only incident-packed over in Worcestershire's game against Yorkshire.

-Australian John Hastings was also on the receiving end as one of his three overs for the Rapids cost him 34 runs.
+Australian John Hastings was also on the receiving end as one of his three overs for the visitors cost him 34 runs.

 It began with four no-balls, and also included six runs given away in wides, plus two sixes and two fours, and he ended Yorkshire's innings with figures of 2-58.